 On December 15, 2016, the Company entered into a 10 year, 3-month lease to consolidate our locations while expanding our laboratory and manufacturing facilities.
-We estimate that the lease will begin on April 1, 2017, upon completion of construction.
-The monthly rent will start at approximately \$ 43 thousand, increasing to approximately \$ 64 thousand in the final year.
+The lease started on August 1, 2017, upon completion of construction.
+The monthly rent starts at approximately \$43 thousand, increasing to approximately \$64 thousand in the final year.

 The Company records rent expense on a straight-line basis.
-Rent expense for the years ended December 31, 2016 and 2015 was \$ 243,790 and \$211,500, respectively.
+Rent expense for the years ended December 31, 2017, 2016 and 2015 was approximately \$504, \$244 and \$212 thousand, respectively.